ElSnoMan/PackSharp/README.md

 ## Features
 Even though PackSharp abstracts complex logic behind the UI, each Palette Command will ultimately execute the appropriate `dotnet` CLI command in the integrated terminal.

-It is always helpful to see the actual CLI commands being run so you are familiarized with them, but also in case someone else isn't using VS Code.
+It is always helpful to see the actual CLI commands being run so you are familiarized with them, but also in case someone else isn't using VS Code or you have a more complex issue to solve.

-> There are two types of objects that PackSharp works with: _Package References_ and _Project References_.

 ----
 ## package.add